 On the programme you will be required to achieve the Standards of proficiency for midwives (NMC 2019).
 The number of hours that you spend in practice will be dependent on the number of years you spent in practice compared with the length of time you have been out of practice.You will have an opportunity to discuss this with the Lead Midwife for Education or Midwifery Lecturer at interview.
 Throughout your practice experience you will work with a Practice Assessor who will sign off your proficiencies linked to the above NMC Standards.
 You will have the opportunity to work alongside other experienced midwifes known as Practice Supervisors.
 There is a requirement that you spend half of your practice hours in a community setting and the other half in an acute setting.

+The taught elements of the programme run concurrently with the practice element.
 It is expected that you undertake a minimum of 2 whole shifts per week when you start the practice element.
 This will be discussed further at interview.

 You will be co-taught with nursing students.